 RADCLYFFE: The Completely Honest and Mostly True Story of Victorian England’s Second Most Notorious Invert

-Radclyffe Hall was a butch who swaggered her way through the early 20th century.
-This pseudo-historical solo performance weaves together stories from Radclyffe’s life and times with what England’s second most notorious invert would have to say about queer life today, such as: “what ever happened to ‘romantic friendships’?
+Radclyffe Hall, notorious author of the censored “Well of Loneliness,” swaggered their way through the early 20th century.
+This pseudo-historical solo performance/seance weaves together stories from Radclyffe Hall’s life and times with what England’s second most notorious invert would have to say about trans/queer life today, such as: “what ever happened to ‘romantic friendships’?
 What the hell is a ‘genderqueer?!
-And where can a butch get a good haircut in this town?!?”
+And where can an invert get a good haircut in this town?!?”

 RADCLYFFE has appeared at the Pop-Up Museum of Queer History (NYC), Butch Voices (Oakland), Dixon Place (NYC), Fresh Fruit Festival (NYC), TranScreen (Amsterdam), and BarWotever (London).